1990s in fashion: Women's hairstyles

 Women's hair in the early 1990s continued in the big, curly style of the 1980s.
 High and high sided ponytails continued through most of the decade, especially when playing sports and at the gym.
 These were worn with a scrunchie until the mid-1990s, when they were replaced by hair ties.
 Bangs remained big throughout the decade, especially the poofy "mall bangs" style associated with the early 1990s.
 From 1994 and through 2000s they got smaller and somewhat flatter and laid closer to the forehead.

 The pixie cut and Rachel haircut, based on the hairstyles of Jennifer Aniston in Friends and Marlo Thomas in That Girl, were popular in America from 1995 onwards.
 Around the same time red hair also became a desirable color for women, as well as feathered bangs, and mini hair-buns.
 From 1995 until 2008, dark-haired women tended to dye their hair a lighter color with blonde highlights (popularized by Jennifer Aniston).

-In the late 1990s, the Bob cut was well-desired, popularized and rejuvenated by Victoria Beckham of the Spice Girls.
+In the late 1990s, the Bob cut was popularized and rejuvenated by Victoria Beckham of the Spice Girls.
 This late 1990s style bob cut featured a center, side, or zig-zag part, as opposed to the thick bangs of the early 1990s.
 The Farrah Fawcett hairstyle made a comeback, with highlights going hand-in-hand with this revival.
 Other late 1990s haircuts included "Felicity curls" (popularized by Keri Russell in the hit TV show Felicity), the Fishtail Half-Up, and pigtails, as well as the continuation of mid-1990s hairdos.